sapphirecat/termitheme-colors-solarized/README.md

 About Termitheme
 ----------------

-Termitheme provides painless import/export to multiple types of terminal. termitheme 1.2 supports PuTTY on Windows, and gnome-terminal.
+Termitheme provides painless import/export of ANSI color palettes to multiple types of terminal. termitheme 1.2 supports PuTTY on Windows, and gnome-terminal on its respective platforms.

 termitheme-colors-solarized provides the solarized palette as a pair of themes suitable for use with termitheme.